mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 If you haven't already, download/install the parallel computing toolbox.

 ## Give it a go as-is
 As a first check, let's try running the author's `mexGPUall.m` file and see if it magically works.
+It won't!
 This is the file that we will be running to actually build the GPU functions that will be called later by KiloSort when it runs in MATLAB.

 ```shell
 cd /path/to/KiloSort/CUDA